PayUMEA/payu-mea-rpp-virtuemart3/README.md

 # While it is compatible with PHP 5.3+ please note that PHP 5.3 and PHP 5.4 are no longer officially supported and therefore will not receive security updates and there might be unfixed security vulnerabilities.

+# It is thus recommended to upgrade to at least PHP 5.5 (preferably PHP 5.6).

 Also ensure you have your PayU API username, password and Safe key handy before proceeding with this installation.